MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 `[HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"KFMBlockOptIn"="dword:00000001"`

-To redirect the known folders back to user's device and enable this policy set the following registry key value to 2:
+To redirect the known folders back to the user's device and enable this policy, set the following registry key value to 2:

 `[HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"KFMBlockOptIn"="dword:00000002"`